gqmelo/mesalib-feedstock/README.md

 Summary: Mesa is an open-source implementation of the OpenGL specification - a system for rendering interactive 3D graphics.

-A variety of device drivers allows Mesa to be used in many different environments ranging from software emulation to complete hardware acceleration for modern GPUs.
-Mesa ties into several other open-source projects.
-The Direct Rendering Infrastructure and X.org to provide OpenGL support to users of X on Linux, FreeBSD and other operating systems.

 Current build status